-- The Board can co-opt to the Board anyone the Board consider is suitable to become a Board Member.
-Co-optees do not need to be Members, but they can only serve as co-optees on the Board until the next annual general meeting or until removed by the Board.
-A person co-opted to the Board can also serve on any sub-committees. - A person appointed as a co-optee shall undertake the role of Board Member and accordingly will be subject to the duties and responsibilities of a Board Member.
+- 42.1 Subject to approval by the Parent, the Board can co-opt to the Board or to a sub-committee anyone it considers is suitable to become a Board Member or member of a sub-committee.
+Co-optees do not need to be Members, but they can only serve as co-optees on the Board or sub-committee until the next annual general meeting or until removed by the Board.
+A person co-opted to the Board can also serve on any sub-committees. - A person appointed as a co-optee shall undertake the role of Board Member or member of a sub-committee and accordingly will be subject to the duties and responsibilities of a Board Member.
 Co-optees can take part in discussions at the Board or any sub-committees and vote at Board and sub-committee meetings on all matters except those which directly affect the Rules, the membership of the Association or the election of the Association's Office Bearers.
 Co-optees may not stand for election, nor be elected as one of the Office Bearers of the Board. - 42.3 Board Members co-opted in this way must not make up more than one-third of the total number of the Board or sub-committee members at any one time.
 The presence of co-optees at Board Meetings will not be counted when establishing whether the minimum number of Board Members are present to allow the meeting to take place as required by Rule 48 and the presence of co-optees will not count towards the quorum for sub-committee meetings.